Comic Browser:

 “Nothing Can Stop…The Sandman!”

-Amazing Spider-Man #4 Synopsis by Anthony Silvestro
+The Amazing Spider-Man #4 synopsis by Anthony Silvestro

 Our story begins with Spider-Man bemoaning a billboard advertising J. Jonah Jameson’s anti-Spider-Man news articles.
 Just then, Spidey spots some crooks about to break in to a store.
 He swings down and webs them up, however one of the crooks says that he’s going to sue Spider-Man for assault and battery.
 Spidey realizes he screwed up, as he should have waited for the criminals to actually break in to the store.
 As they haven’t done anything illegal, the crooks call for a police officer to arrest Spider-Man, and Spidey cuts out, as he doesn’t have any evidence against the crooks.